 • “Section is Full” – The class applied for no longer has any seats.

-• “Cancelled” – The course has been cancelled.
+• “Cancelled” – The course has been canceled.

-• “Not Approved” – The student’s guidance counselor has decided this class is not appropriate for whatever reason; please contact guidance when this designation appears, not Early College.
+• “Not Approved” – Your guidance counselor has decided this class is not appropriate for whatever reason; please contact your guidance counselor, not Early College, if this designation appears.

 • “Late Application” – The application came in too late; please see the time frames listed below to avoid this issue.

-• “Application not Processed – See Notes” – This often indicates issues such as a mistake in an application, the selected course is not appropriate for an Early College student, or another reason that isn’t easily indicated by the other labels.
-Often students, their parents, and/or their guidance counselors will receive and email explaining why the application was not processed, but this reason will also be listed in the notes section of a students profile.
+• “Application not Processed – See Notes” – This often indicates issues such as a mistake in an application, the selected course is not appropriate for an Early College student or another reason that isn’t easily indicated by the other labels.
+Often students, their parents, or their guidance counselor will receive an email explaining why the application was not processed, but this reason will also be listed in the notes section of your profile.

 The earlier the better!